-With a post-hole digger dig a narrow hole like the one above.
-Set the peace pole in it and then back fill it with the earth that came out of the hole, tamping as you go, perhaps tamping with a 2-by-4.
+With a post-hole digger, dig a narrow hole like the one above.
+Set the peace pole in it and then back-fill it with the earth that came out of the hole, tamping as you go, perhaps tamping with a 2-by-4.
 Stone poles need a hole 32 inches deep.
-Metal peace poles need one about 20 inches deep.
-There is no need to reach the frost line in either case.
+It usually is marked on the pole with others.
+There is no need to reach the frost line in any case.

-A narrow hole is the goal.
-The less the earth is disturbed around the peace pole the better it will support it.
+A narrow hole is the goal when planting peace poles.
+The less the earth is disturbed around the peace pole, the better it will support it.

 Traditionally with peace poles it is called “planting.”

-Posthole diggers, like the one seen above, can be rented from tool rental companies for about five dollars per day or purchased for around $30 at places like Home Depot and Lowes and Amazon.com.
-On the web how-to videos wisely tell you to wear steel toed boots when you do this.
+Posthole diggers, like the one seen above, can be rented from tool rental companies for about five dollars per day or purchased for around $30 at places like Home Depot and Amazon.com.
+“How-to” videos wisely tell you to wear steel toed boots and not sandals like me.

 Once the peace pole is in the hole, to get it plumb (which means vertical and not leaning), it can be useful to hold two levels against two different sides at the same time, and not on opposite sides – one at noon and one at three o’clock (except on poles that get smaller as they go up, like my large stainless ones).

 What should surround the pole in the hole is the earth that came out of it.
 If you put sand or gravel in there instead, that would attract moisture from the surrounding soil, which would not be good.
 It is best to make the peace pole more or less invisible in the soil by having what is holding it up just be more of the same soil surrounding it.